-This is a course in the installation of different motor control circuits and devices.
+Installation of different motor control circuits and devices.
 Emphasis is placed on developing the student's ability to diagram, wire, and troubleshoot the different circuits and mechanical control devices.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.